jkariscodes/nairobi-busstops/README.md

 # djangoleaflet webapp

-Simple Web GIS application developed using django and leafletJS
+A simple Web GIS application developed in Django and Leaflet

+First, download and install PostgreSQL and Python

 #Repo
 Clone the repository